Trump threatens new tariffs on European allies over Greenland until deal reached, as thousands protest

 Trump didn’t specify the nature of the tariffs he plans to impose on the European countries, nor whether the 10% tariff is on top of what they’re already paying.
 CNN has reached out to the White House for comment.

+The president’s tariff threat was met with concern from European leaders, including Danish Foreign Minister Lars Løkke Rasmussen, who said it “comes as a surprise” after a “constructive meeting” with Vice President JD Vance and Secretary of State Marco Rubio earlier this week.

-Trump argued in his social media post that Greenland is central to US and global security and said Denmark’s defenses were insufficient.
-He warned that the nations’ deployment of small numbers of military personnel to Greenland amounted to “a very dangerous situation for the Safety, Security, and Survival of our Planet.”
+Trump warned in his social media post that the European nations’ deployment of military personnel to Greenland amounted to “a very dangerous situation for the Safety, Security, and Survival of our Planet.”

-While it is not necessarily unusual for NATO countries to conduct such exercises, the timing represents a significant show of support for Denmark and underscores the tensions within the transatlantic alliance.
+While it is not necessarily unusual for NATO countries to send military assets for exercises in Greenland, the timing represents a significant show of support for Denmark and underscores the tensions within the transatlantic alliance.

+“We agree with the US that we need to do more since the Arctic is no longer a low tension area,” Rasmussen said in a statement.
+“That’s exactly why we and NATO partners are stepping up in full transparency with our American allies.”

-Trump added that the US has sought to acquire Greenland for more than 150 years and argued that modern weapons systems and missile defense projects, including the “Golden Dome,” make control of the territory especially important.
+Trump added in his post that the US has sought to acquire Greenland for more than 150 years and argued that modern weapons systems and missile defense projects, including the “Golden Dome,” make control of the territory especially important.

 His repeated statements have strained diplomatic relations between the US and Denmark, which owns the territory but gives the local population the right to self-determination, while also prompting condemnation from NATO’s European member states.